Monday, June 3, 2024

 Is it egocentric to believe in aliens?

-We have thinking creatures on our planet, therefore we imagine the same of other planets.
+Our planet is peopled by thinking creatures, therefore we imagine the same of other planets.
 Aliens have been typically reported to have two legs and two arms and an overlarge head and eyes, a tiny mouth, no hair.
 They look like a cross between a fetus and a skeleton which has lost some of our organic properties: they don't look like they would sweat or bleed.

-They look like a product of our subconscious, and of our fascination with forms that are nearly human: ghosts, zombies, severed limbs all linger on the boundaries of humanity.
+They could be analyzed as a product of our subconscious, and of our fascination with forms that are nearly human: ghosts, zombies, severed limbs all linger on the boundaries of humanity.
 Such constructs challenge our perception of what it means to be human and alive, and tend to inspire us with terror.
 What happens to “me” when I die, besides putrefying, and where was I before I was born?

 Is my body me?